 The first-ever mention of the puffadder shyshark was by George Edwards in 1760.
 He had caught three specimens of puffadder shysharks at the Cape of Good Hope and so was the first to describe the animal in writing.
 He was also the first to draw the shark.

 George Edwards was a naturalist and called the “Father of British Ornithology”.
 He looked exactly like what you’d imagine a European man of standing would look like in the 1760s.
-George, however, was not the one to describe the puffadder shyshark.
-The animal was named after him, since he was the first to discover it, but Heinrich Rudolf Schinz was the one to name the puffadder shyshark Haploblepharus edwardsii in 1822.
-The Swiss Schinz was a naturalist as well as a physician.
+George, however, was not the one to describe the puffadder shyshark scientifically, even though it was named after him.
+That honour went to Heinrich Rudolf Schinz, a Swiss naturalist and physician, who dubbed the puffadder shyshark "Haploblepharus edwardsii" in 1822.

 The common name of the puffadder shyshark comes from the fact that the pattern on this shark looks a lot like the patterns you would find on a puffadder snake, but that is where the similarities end.
 We like to call our puffadder shysharks “puffies” for short.